 Brunel is initialised in the BrunelInitialisation algorithm.
-This Gaudi algorithm is where all initializations which are independent of BrunelPhase are performed.
-These can be global program initializations (in the initialize() method), or event by event initializations (in the execute() method).
-Note that initializations specific to a given BrunelPhase should not be performed here.
+The SICB specific initialisation is performed in the BrunelInitSicb algorithm.
+These Gaudi algorithms are where all initialisations which are independent of BrunelPhase are performed.
+These can be global program initialisations (in the initialize() method), or event by event initialisations (in the execute() method).
+Note that initialisations specific to a given BrunelPhase should not be performed here.